 Great idea.
 Any holiday is not a success because of the amount of money spent.
-The effort and love that went into the celebration is what will be remembered.
-Many couples' fondest memories are from times when they had little money

 Instead of expensive instant pudding you can use Birds Custard, just like your Great Gramma used.
 It is still available, though you might have to look on high shelves in the baking supplies isles.

 In addition to lower cost and better taste, you don't need to spray the molds with WD40 or PAM, just wet them with cold water.